Deck Material Options 2020

 Building a deck is a great way to boost the value and curb appeal of your home while expanding your usable outdoor living space.
 Decks give your family and friends a beautiful outdoor space to relax and enjoy the great outdoors beyond your home.

-With so many decking material options available, it can be hard to decide on just one in the middle of a DIY deck build.
-Read more below to learn about the top decking materials used in 2020 and find the perfect outdoor flooring choice for your outdoor space!
+With so many deck material options available, it can be hard to decide on just one in the middle of a DIY deck build.
+Read more below to learn about the top decking materials used in 2020 and find the perfect flooring choice for your outdoor space!

 Top Decking Materials 2020

-For an eco-friendly and incredibly durable deck flooring option that delivers the traditional look of wood decks, composite deckingis a wonderful decking choice.
+For an eco-friendly and incredibly durable deck flooring option that delivers the traditional look of wood decks, composite decking is a wonderful choice.
 This decking material combines recycled plastic particles with natural wood fibers to produce a hybrid material with lasting power.

 It retains the classic look of exotic hardwood deck boards but has an added strength and resilience thanks to the plastic capstock coating.
-Low maintenance, scratch, and fade resistant, composite deck boards simply require a good cleaning every once in a while with standard dishwashing soap and clean tap water.Shop Composite Decking
+Low maintenance, scratch-resistant, and fade-resistant, composite deck boards simply require a good cleaning every once in a while with standard dishwashing soap and clean tap water.Shop Composite Decking

 2. PVC Decking

 Eliminating any worry of water-damage, insects, or splintering, PVC deck boards deliver a high-performing decking option for a low-maintenance outdoor space.
-Lightweight while still dent and flame resistant, PVC flooring offers extraordinary slip-resistance when both wet or dry for a trustworthy choice in your outdoor space flooring.
+Lightweight while still dent and flame resistant, PVC flooring offers extraordinary slip-resistance when both wet or dry.
 PVC decking is an ideal option for homeowners looking to build an unbelievably long-lasting deck and perhaps a coordinating dock or boathouse along the waterfront.Shop PVC Decking

 Create a truly stunning look on your patio, garden, or rooftop deck with the timeless appeal of the Porcelain Pavers from top brands like Bison.
 Perfect for homeowners or builders looking to expand their outdoor space beyond the deck, the Porcelain Pavers offer a unique aesthetic appeal that's also incredibly simple to put together.